-I am happy that I’ve signed another contract with Kwela Books, who will publish my next novel Comfortable Skin in 2020.
+I am happy that I’ve signed another contract with Kwela Books, who will publish my next novel Comfortable Skin in 2020, under the new title All That is Left.
 Comfortable Skin was written in 2008.
-In 2009 it was accepted by a Cape Town publisher, but sadly the down-turn in the economy at the time forced the publishing house to fold.
+In 2009 it was accepted by a Cape Town publisher, but the down-turn in the economy at the time forced the publishing house to withdraw the offer.
 The manuscript gathered dust for some years, until it won the Minara Aziz Hassim Literary Award in Durban in 2018.
 I’m looking forward to publisher Carolyn Meads of Kwela working her magic and making it into a real book.

 The Hum of the Sun

 After burying their sister and mother, two brothers embark on a journey to the city in search of their only remaining family.
 Continue reading

 Lovely to share the wonderful news that Kwela Books has signed up my next novel, The Hum of the Sun, to be published in 2018.
 I am very much looking forward to working with publisher Carolyn Meads and her team on the production of the book.